Ludwinic1/purviewautomation/docs/index.md

 Key benefits:

 - **Easy**: Create, delete and list collections and collection hierarchies with one line of code
-- **Rollback**: Rollback to previous hierarchy states and save versions for later use
+- **Rollback**: Rollback to previous collection hierarchy states and save versions for later use
 - **Deploy**: Extract and deploy collections to upper environments (UAT/PROD) so the collection hierarchy structures are consistent across all Purviews
 - **Safe**: Does **NOT** supercede any Purview permissions.
 Unable to create/delete collections unless the Collection Admin role is granted in Purview.
 See: [Purview Roles](https://learn.microsoft.com/en-us/azure/purview/catalog-permissions)
 - **Delete Assets**: Delete assets in collections or all assets in a collection hierarchy

 - **Ease of Use**: Use either the friendly collection name (what is shown in the Purview UI) or the actual collection name (under the hood name) instead of being required to find and use the actual collection name.
-See: [Purview Names Overview](how-purview-names-work.md)
+See: [Purview Collection Names Overview](how-purview-names-work.md)

 <br>